-TTTS occurs about 15 percent of the time among identical twins.
+TTTS occurs about 15 % of the time among identical twins.
 Fraternal twins are not at risk for this syndrome because they do not share a placenta.

 What can I do to make sure my twins do not develop Twin to Twin Transfusion Syndrome?

-TTTS is a random event that cannot be prevented by doing or not doing any specific thing.
-It is not a genetic disorder nor is it a hereditary condition.
+TTTS is a random event that cannot be prevented by doing or not doing anything specific.
+It is not a hereditary condition.

 How is Twin to Twin Transfusion Syndrome diagnosed?

 Your healthcare provider may suspect this disorder if any of the following is seen during an ultrasound:

 - A marked difference in the size of fetuses of the same gender

 - The difference in size between the two amniotic sacs

 - The difference in the size of the umbilical cords

 - A single placenta